 In general, we can discern different behaviours for the upper and lower bounds, which we can separate into three regimes.
 In the extremes, when the ratio $v_0/(v_0 + v_1)$ is big enough, the best social welfare is reached by a classical equilibrium and is tight with the NPA upper bound, meaning that access to a quantum device of any kind cannot be used to improve the social welfare of the players.

 A second regime is observed in the region around $v_0/(v_0 + v_1) = 1/2$.
 While at $v_0/(v_0 + v_1) = 1/2$ the pseudo-telepathic solution is optimal (and better than classical ones), as one moves away from this point, the see-saw approach provided equilibrium correlations in $Q_\textrm{corr}(G)$ that coincide with the upper bound from the NPA hierarchy, and with a social welfare better than that of the pseudo-telepathic solution.
 We thus found, in this region, the best possible quantum correlated equilibrium solutions in terms of social welfare.
 These solutions are not, however, quantum equilibria, and the optimal solutions found by the see-saw approach for $Q(G)$ were slightly lower, with a gap to those for $Q_\textrm{corr}(G)$ increasing the further one goes from $v_0/(v_0 + v_1) = 1/2$.
 The maximal gaps we found for each game are $0.023$ for $G=\text{NC}(C_3)$ at $v_0/(v_0 + v_1) = 0.13$, $0.0021$ for $G=\text{NC}(C_5)$ at $0.335$, and $0.008$ for $G=\text{NC}_{01}(C_5)$ at $0.305$.
-These gaps support the idea that the two settings are not equivalent for the players, although confirming this -- e.g., by providing tighter upper bounds on $Q(G)$ -- remains an open problem.
+These gaps support the idea that the the extra equilibria available to players in $Q_\text{corr}(G)$ indeed translate into better obtainable social welfare, although proving this rigorously -- e.g., by providing tighter upper bounds on $Q(G)$ -- remains an open problem.